 Since these are budget vlogging cameras, most of them don’t feature an external mic port.

-I encourage you to get one with an external microphone port if you don’t have a way to use a USB or portable microphone.
+That’s why it’s important to include an external microphone port in your budget.
 It’s really important you invest in a good microphone if you want to do anything related to vlogging.

 They also don’t perform too well in low-light situation.
 This is why I recommend you to record only during day-time.
 Also, you should open all your windows so the video quality is not affected.
 Remember that camera sensors are not like the human eye; they are not as sensible as we are to light.
 If you can’t record during the day, you will probably have to set some lighting before recording.

-If you are willing to spend a little bit more for good audio recording quality and better low-light performance, you can check this post.
+If you are willing to spend a little bit more for good audio recording quality and better low-light performance, you can check this post to learn everything you need.

 It just seems really hard to find a point & shoot camera that has it all at this price range.
 However, this list is a great resource for vloggers that are on a tight budget.